Guild of One-Name Studies

 Our purpose is:

-A brief research paper scheduled for January 2018 will analyze the many variant spellings than have been attributed to or associated with Threlkeld.
+A brief research paper scheduled for mid-2018 will analyze the many variant spellings than have been attributed to or associated with Threlkeld.
 Two categories of these stem from seemingly distinct etymologies and, while still welcome to participate in the Study, will not be a focus.

-By order of occurrence, the 10 most prevalent spellings are:
+By frequency of occurrence, the 10 most prevalent spellings are:

 The surname Threlkeld is of definite place-name origin, and is an Old Norse dithematic form:

 Blencathra is one of the northernmost fells in England's Lake District.
 Strictly speaking, Blencathra might be considered a small range rather than a single fell, constituting a few summits along a curving, three-mile ridgeline.
 It has comfortable, easy slopes popular with hikers on the west and north, and to the east and south a more challenging, complex array of scree and rocky crests.